-This means that for $\xi_T \geq \xi_0$ the traveler's optimal routing policy when there is no information is to make a detour through node i until the network obtains information about the state of the stochastic edge.
-In this paper we call the path $\{s, i, s\}$ an information gathering loop (IGL).
-Fig. 2 illustrates this by plotting the equilibrium line of (7) for different values of $w{(i,s)}$.
+Fig. 2 illustrates this by plotting the equilibrium line of Eq.
+(7) for different values of $w{(i,s)}$.
 The area above the line is where the inequality holds and the traveler is making a detour to gather information.
-The minimum of the plots in Fig. 2 is when (5) and (4) are equal, for $w{(i,s)}$ at $\xi_U = 0.90028$ in this example.
+The minimum of the plots in Fig. 2 is when Eq.
+5 and Eq.
+4 are equal, for $w{(i,s)}$ at $\xi_U = 0.90028$ in this example.

-The optimal routing policy for a traveler who starts on vertex s is outlined in the EXAMPLE_POLICY below.
+The optimal routing policy for a traveler that starts on vertex s is outlined in the EXAMPLE_POLICY below.
 And the corresponding routing table for source vertex s is outlined in Table I.